-Many years ago, during a college course called “Elements of Interpersonal Communication” the professor recommended a book entitled, “How to Be Your Own Best Friend” by Mildred Newman and Bernard Berkowitz.
-Although I don’t remember many specifics, I can vividly recall the life changing impact the book had on me.
+Many years ago, during a college course called “Elements of Interpersonal Communication,” the professor recommended a classic book entitled, “How to Be Your Own Best Friend” by Mildred Newman and Bernard Berkowitz.
+Although I don’t remember many specifics, I can vividly recall the life-changing impact the book had on me.

 The idea of being your own best friend is a strange concept for most of us.
 We just don’t consider this point of view.
 We understand how to acquire friends, how to be a friend, and how to maintain friends.
 But there is rarely any mention of being a friend to ourselves.